 15. A Great Date With You

-As you can see, women have all kinds of different ideas about what makes a great date.
+Women have all kinds of different ideas about what makes a great date.
 To plan the perfect date for your girlfriend, think about her tastes.
 If she’s the outdoorsy type, plan a hike with a picnic lunch in a beautiful setting.
 If she’s a theater lover, look for a pair of affordable tickets to a show through StubHub.
 Just keep her interests in mind as you do your planning.

 16. A Great Day on Her Own